DFHack/dfhack/docs/Lua API.rst

   Returns whether the indicated labor is settable for the given unit.

-* ``dfhack.units.setLaborValidity(unit_labor)``
+* ``dfhack.units.setLaborValidity(unit_labor, isValid)``

-  Sets the given labor as valid for all playable units in the game (that is, for all civilizations whose members can be residents of your fort).
+  Sets the given labor to the given (boolean) validity for all playable units in the game (that is, for all civilizations whose members can be residents of your fort).

 * ``dfhack.units.getNominalSkill(unit, skill[, use_rust])``